syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Getting-Started.md

 {% endhighlight %}

 {% endtabs %}

 ## Add Format String

-The `FormatString` property determines the format specifier by which the display text has to be formatted.
+SfNumericTextBox provides option to format the display text in currency format.

 It has three types,